Opinion | The GOP convention just ripped the mask off Trump’s corruption and lies

 The corruption is bottomless

 Meanwhile, Trump’s allies in the Senate continue to manufacture an investigation designed (again) to create the phony impression that there just might be something to that same set of Biden/Ukraine narratives.
-This caper’s ringleader, Sen. Ron Johnson (R-Wisc.), has openly admitted this will harm Biden politically.
+This caper’s ringleader, Sen. Ron Johnson (R-Wis.), has openly admitted this will harm Biden politically.

 And Trump’s attorney general is laying the groundwork to undermine findings that Russia sabotaged the last election on Trump’s behalf — even as a Senate committee just determined that the Trump campaign worked to benefit from that sabotage to an extraordinary extent.

 Undermining those findings could facilitate another round of Russian interference, which Trump’s own intelligence officials say is already happening, even as they appear to be muting key conclusions about it.
-This may prove another way the levers of government are being manipulated to help Trump’s reelection.
+This might prove another way the levers of government are being manipulated to help Trump’s reelection.

-And the Postmaster General’s changes to the U.S. Postal Service could still produce mail delays, which Trump has brazenly telegraphed he hopes to use to delegitimize countless numbers of votes against him.
+And the postmaster general’s changes to the U.S. Postal Service could still produce mail delays, which Trump has brazenly telegraphed he hopes to use to delegitimize countless numbers of votes against him.

 As Garrett Graff points out, some of the media coverage has soft-pedaled what we saw on Tuesday night:

-Indeed, you could even spot coverage that suggested this sort of thing won’t matter to voters, as if the media’s own portrayals of all this has no role in how it’s received by them.
+Indeed, you could even spot coverage that suggested this sort of thing won’t matter to voters, as if the media’s own portrayal of all this has no role in how it’s received by them.

 In this context, a party that thinks it can get away with such an extraordinary juxtaposition at its convention — brashly flaunting that level of open corruption on national television, while recycling a tale of the opposition’s corruption that is pure invention — is a party that simply does not think our institutions, the media included, are capable of meting out the most basic level of accountability any longer.